FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Previously on Lichess TV=A list of games that were aired on lichess TV before.
 Appears as a heading to a box below the board on the TV page (http://lichess.org/tv).

-Today's leaders=A list of very highly-ranked players on lichess that have played at least one game today.
-Appears on the "Play" page (http://lichess.org) as a heading to a box that contains a list of the day's leaders.
-"The best of today" is an acceptable translation if you cannot come up with anything.

 Online players=A list of players that are connected right now.
 Appears as a heading on http://lichess.org/people

 Active today=A list of players ordered by how many games they played today.
 Appears as a heading on the "Players" page (http://lichess.org/people).